-As any new beekeeper shopping for their first equipment will tell you, the sticker shock can be overwhelming.
-Seasoned beekeepers have found some ways to get around spending a premium on hive equipment, tools and bees every year, but the costs of starting up can be substantial—especially when you include one-time purchases such as hive tools, bee brushes and bee suits.
+As any new beekeeper shopping for the first round of equipment will tell you, the cost can be more than anticipated.
+Seasoned beekeepers have found some ways to get around spending a lot on hive equipment, tools and bees every year, but the costs of starting up can be substantial—especially when you include one-time purchases such as hive tools, bee brushes and bee suits.
 Many thrifty or handy budding beekeepers make the logical next conclusion: Make some of the equipment yourself can save money.
-While in just about any other circumstance I’d be right there with you, let me stress how important it is not to take on this task as a brand new beekeeper.
+While in many other situations I’d applaud this, let me stress how important it is not to take on this task as a brand new beekeeper.

 If you’re doing your due diligence as a new beekeeper, you’re reading.
 A lot.
 All of the time.
 Books about honeybees, their behavior and their social structure and anything you can find on the internet.
 Plus, you’ll be learning from seasoned beekeepers that care for honeybees in your area.
 You are already taking on a lot.
 As a new beekeeper, this is where most of your attention is best placed: on learning honeybee behavior, not dimensions of woodenware.